 Rates for sewer fees are based on customer classification.
 All customers of a given class (residential, commercial, industrial) pay at the same rate, based on the volume of their contribution to the system.
 Rate structure for commercial and industrial customers is based, in part, on the size of the water meter used by those customer classes.
 All customers (inside and outside Omaha*) help fund CSO improvements necessary to meet the federal mandates.*Cities included in the service area: Omaha, Bellevue, Papillion, La Vista, Ralston, Gretna, Bennington, Boys Town and Carter Lake

 Wastewater service is a utility, like water and gas, with charges based on use.
 Customers that qualify for energy assistance also receive a utility bill credit to help with rising sewer fees.

 Sewer separation work will be funded through fees collected from all users of Omaha’s regional treatment system.
 There are no direct costs assessed to individual homes or businesses where new sewers are constructed.

 There are approximately 772 cities in the United States that are subject to CSO regulations.
-Most of these communities are located in the Northwest, Great Lakes, and Northeast portions of the country.
+Most of these communities are located in the Northwest, Great Lakes, and Northeast portions of the country adjacent to large bodies of water or rivers.
 This map shows those areas that have combined sewer systems and are on the EPA's list of regulated CSO communities.